Ahmad Faqa

-Ahmad Faqa (born 10 January 2003) is a Syrian professional footballer who plays for Swedish club AIK as a defender.
+Ahmad Faqa (أحمد فقا, /ar/; born 10 January 2003) is a Syrian professional footballer who plays as a defender for Allsvenskan club Degerfors and the Syria national team.

 Early and personal life

-Faqa was born in Qamishli, Syria on 10 January 2003; his family moved to Sweden in 2012, settling in Rinkeby near Stockholm.
+Faqa was born in Qamishli, Syria on 10 January 2003.
+His family moved to Sweden in 2012, settling in Rinkeby, near Stockholm.

 Club career

 Faqa spent his early career with Vasalunds IF, AIK and Bromstens IK, where he initially played as a striker.

 He returned to AIK at under-15 level.
 He made his senior debut for AIK in February 2022, in the Swedish Cup, and in March 2022 he signed a new contract with AIK until the end of the 2026 season, before moving on loan to Västerås.

 In July 2022 he signed on loan for Sandvikens IF.

 In March 2023 he signed on loan for Icelandic club HK until the end of the season.

 On his return to AIK in the 2024 season, he made a number of appearances.

 In April 2025 he moved on loan to Icelandic club FH, until the end of July.
 In July, KR were reported to be trying to sign Faqa.

+On 22 July 2026, he signed with Degerfors IF.